kirkoov/foodgram/README.md

 # Foodgram
-Both a recipe website & a shopping list service for you to never forget what you need to buy to cook that fancy meal you've heard or seen.
-In English or Russian for starters.
+Both a recipe website & a shopping list service for you to never forget what you need to buy to cook that fancy meal you've heard or seen, featuring its interface in English or
+Russian thanks to `rosetta`.
+This is my main project to showcase my skills as a
+Python backend developer able to docker & pytest a Django/DRF project.
+At present, I'm still on it with more tests to go, since my goal is 'to cover it all'.
+Please find in the description below the tools and stack used.
+Made with ❤️ on the SublimeText4 and continued on the PyCharm 2024.
+1.1
+(Community
+Edition), no affiliation to either implied.

 ## Table of contents
 - [Description](#description)